huangrzh/huangrzh.github.io/README.md

 - **2013 - 2018**: PhD in Theoretical Physics, supervised by Prof. Tao Xiang, Institute of Physics, Chinese Academy of Sciences (CAS)
 - **2009 - 2013**: BS in Physics, supervised by Prof. Cheng-Long Jia, Lanzhou University

-## Opportunities
+## Posititions
-We are currently hiring a postdoctoral researcher to work on condensed matter theory in a broad sense.
-If you are interested, feel free to contact me at:
+We are currently seeking motivated candidates for PhD and Postdoctoral positions.
+If you are interested, feel free to contact me:

 - huangrzh@icloud.com
 - rzhuang@gscaep.ac.cn

+### PhD
+We plan to hire one Phd student every year.

+### PostDoc
+We are currently hiring a postdoctoral researcher to work on condensed matter theory in a broad sense.

 #### Requirements:
 1. Strong research interest and motivation in condensed matter theory.